Chamberlain, Mellen (1821-1900) Collection of Autographs

 The Chamberlain Collection of Autographs documents American and European history, culture, and literature from the end of the 15th century through the late 19th century.

-The European portion of the collection is similarly broad in scope, while the culture section itself can be divided into two parts: philosophers and artists.
-Finally, the Shakespeare section consists of correspondence by several 18th- and 19th-century scholars and editors of Shakespeare, including Edmund Malone, Elizabeth Montagu, Thomas Bowdler, and George Steevens.
+The European portion of the collection is similarly broad in scope, with sections on royalty, culture, and Shakespeare.
+The culture section itself can be divided into two parts: philosophers and artists.
+The Shakespeare section consists primarily of correspondence by 18th- and 19th-century scholars and editors of Shakespeare, including Edmund Malone, Elizabeth Montagu, Thomas Bowdler, and George Steevens.

 Online access: A digitized version of the printed description for this collection is available through Internet Archive, opens a new window.
 (Rare Books & Manuscripts)